ravimo42/ravdot-customized/README.md

 ## 2D and 3D cross-platform game engine forked from godot

-That's all to say, new theme with custom lightweight LLVM build config.
+That's all to say, new theme with custom lightweight LLVM build config optimized for 2D.